 The Fund may also invest in European Depository Receipts ("EDRs"), Global Depository Receipts ("GDRs") and American Depository Receipts ("ADRs") (collectively "Depository Receipts"), which are securities issued by a financial institution which evidence ownership interests in a security or a pool of securities.
 In the case of the Fund, the Depository Receipts will evidence ownership in equity securities which the Fund could otherwise invest in, in accordance with its investment policies outlined herein.
-The EDRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-counter markets listed in Appendix I. The GDRs in which the Fund may invest worldwide.
-The ADRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-Counter markets listed in Appendix I. In accordance with the UCITS Regulations no more than 10% of the Fund's net assets will be invested in EDRs or GDRs and any other transferable securities which are not listed or traded on a Recognised Market.
+The EDRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and overthe-counter markets listed in Appendix I. The GDRs in which the Fund may invest may be traded on any major Recognised Market worldwide.
+The ADRs in which the Fund may invest will be primarily listed on the New York Stock Exchange and over-the-counter markets listed in Appendix I. In accordance with the UCITS Regulations no more than 10% of the Fund's net assets will be invested in EDRs or GDRs and any other transferable securities which are not listed or traded on a Recognised Market.
 The Fund may also invest in equity-linked notes.